 Cascade was incorporated under the Business Corporations Act (Alberta) on December 1, 2020.
 On April 25, 2023, the Company's common shares started trading on the Canadian Securities Exchange (the "CSE") under the ticker symbol "CASC".
-The Company's registered and records office is at Suite 1150, 707 - 7th Avenue SW, Calgary, Alberta T2P 3H6 and operating office is at 820 - 1130 West Pender Street, Vancouver, BC V6E 4A4.
+The Company's registered and records office is at Suite 1150, 707 - 7th Avenue SW, Calgary, Alberta T2P 3H6 and its operating office is at Suite 820, 1130 West Pender Street, Vancouver, British Columbia V6E 4A4.

 The Company's principal business activity is the acquisition and exploration of mineral properties in the natural resource sector with the intention of placing them into production.
-The Company is focused on copper, gold, porphyry and epithermal deposits in British Columbia ("BC") and Ontario ("ON") and has five quality properties, either whollyowned or under option agreements, covering 22,259 hectares.
+The Company is focused on copper, gold, porphyry and epithermal deposits in British Columbia ("BC") and Ontario ("ON") and has five quality properties, either wholly-owned or under option agreements, covering 22,259 hectares.

-As at June 30, 2024, the Company has not yet achieved profitable operations and has accumulated deficit of \$953,105 (2023 - \$781,477).
-For the period ended June 30, 2024, the Company incurred \$171,628 (2023 - \$177,398) in net loss and comprehensive loss and had a working capital of \$95,863 (2023 - \$141,093).
+As at December 31, 2024, the Company has not yet achieved profitable operations and has accumulated deficit of 1,197,988 (2023 - 141,093 surplus).
+For the year ended December 31, 2024, the Company incurred a net loss and comprehensive loss of 416,511 (2023 - 370,452).